cmeeren/Faqt/README.md

 ```

 If you want to use another operator, you can define your own just as easily.
 See [this StackOverflow answer](https://stackoverflow.com/a/34188952/2978652) for valid prefix operators.
+However, your
+custom operator will then be shown in the subject name (whereas `%` is automatically removed).

 ## FAQ